-If you are starting out on an incline bench, you need to have a professional or experienced lifter help you come up with a balanced routine.
+If you are starting out on an incline bench, you need a professional or experienced lifter to help you develop a balanced routine.
 If you are not balanced, this will lead to some serious problems later on.

-With both bench types, you need to learn the correct form before you can try lift heavier weights.
+With both benches , you need to learn the correct form before you can try to lift heavier weights.
 As you start lifting seriously, you will need to find a spotter to make sure that you stay safe.

 On an incline bench, make sure that you do not arch your back.
-This will lead to serious injury and means that your load is too heavy.
+This can lead to serious injury and means that your load is too heavy.